davidcoates/praxis-blog/_posts/2024-04-09-joyful-annotated-ASTs.md

   where subInType = subTyUniInType uni resolvedType
 {% endhighlight %}

-In other words, for a substitution `α := t`, `subTyUniInType` recursively descends through the type, leaving the annotation `a` as-is at each level, and replacing every occurence of `TyUni α` with `t`.
+In other words, for a substitution `α := t`, `subTyUniInType` recursively descends through the type we want to apply the substitution to, leaving the annotation `a` as-is at each level, and replacing every occurence of `TyUni α` with `t`.

 So far this may not seem too bad, but now let's write the substitution for programs proper.
 To do this we will keep in mind that types can appear in two places[^3]: the annotation of an expression and the annotation of a pattern.